-The chilled water loop consists of an evaporator (19), 98-I (26-gal) chilled water reservoir (14), and pump (12).
+The chilled water loop consists of an evaporator (19), 98-liter (26-gallon) chilled water reservoir (14), and pump (12).
 The pump continuously circulates the water through the evaporator and back into the reservoir.
 The sealed refrigeration system removes heat from the water flowing through the evaporator.

-An RTD (22) at the heat exchanger material exit senses the coating material temperature.
+An RTD (22) at the outlet of the heat exchanger senses the coating material temperature.

 - If the coating material is too cool, the temperature controller (23) proportionally energizes the immersion heater to warm the water flowing through the process loop and heat exchanger, warming the coating material. - If the coating material is too warm, the temperature controller (23) proportionally opens a solenoid valve (4) on the return line to the chilled water loop.
 This allows chilled water to flow into the process loop, cooling the water flowing through the heat exchanger and cooling the coating material.
-Water from the process loop returns to the chilled water loop through the solenoid valve and a flowsetter (6), which regulates the return flow.
+Water from the process loop returns to the chilled water loop through the solenoid valve and and a flowsetter(6), which regulates the return flow.

-If the coating material temperature deviates from the process temperature setpoint by $\pm 2.8$ °C ( $\pm 5$ °F), the temperature range fault indicator on the electrical panel will light.
+If the coating material temperature deviates from the process temperature setpoint by ± 2.8 °C (± 5 °F), the TEMPERATURE RANGE FAULT indicator on the electrical panel will light.

 An adjustable thermostat in the heater assembly acts as a high water temperature safety switch.
-If the water temperature exceeds $60^{\circ}C$ ( $140^{\circ}F$ ), the thermostat opens and power to the heater is disabled.
-In addition, the heater high temp fault indicator on the electrical panel will light.
+If the water temperature exceeds 60 $^{\circ}$ C (140 $^{\circ}$ F), the thermostat opens and power to the heater is disabled.
+In addition, the HEATER HIGH TEMP FAULT indicator on the electrical panel will light.